Noah Baumbach on “Jay Kelly,” His New Movie with George Clooney

 I'm thinking of Seth Rogan's

-show, The Studio, Robert Altman's,
+show The Studio, Robert Altman's,

 you know, The Player.

 It's a great comedy of manners about Hollywood.
-And, you know, there's some really funny, there's great running gag about a piece of cheesecake in his rider that is so funny.
+And, you know, there's some really funny, there's a great running gag about a piece of cheesecake in his rider that is so funny.

 And so anyway, watching the movie, I kept imagining you, you know, through your various movies,